8ta4/reddit/README.md

 It uses cosine similarity to compare the text of the examples with the text of the new posts.

+> Which parts of Reddit does this tool search?

+It'll check out all the subreddits where you've added posts as examples in your config file.

 ## Real-time Notifications

 > How will the tool notify me of similar posts?